Waterville Golf Links

-The earliest record of golf at Waterville has been traced back to 1889 and as most courses started life as a nine-hole links.
+The earliest record of golf at Waterville has been traced back to 1889 and as most courses started life as a nine-hole link.

-A combination of sand dunes, gorse, and incredible putting surfaces over this 18-hole course reflect the rugged charm of the Irish coastline.
+A combination of dunes, gorse, and incredible putting surfaces over this 18-hole course reflects the Irish coastline’s rugged charm.

-The course has seen many changes over the years however in 1973 that the modern layout was created along with some modifications by Tom Fazio in 2002.
+The course saw many changes over the years; however, in 1973, the modern layout was created along with Tom Fazio’s modifications in 2002.
 The Fazio project has ensured that Waterville is a must-play golf course in Ireland.

-Waterville is set with a large complement of gorse and dunes with undulating terrain that leads to so many memorable golf holes and superb and well routed green positions.
+Waterville is set with a large complement of gorse and dunes with undulating terrain, leading to so many memorable golf holes and great and well routed green positions.
 The greens and fairways like traditional links golf play firm and fast with plenty of room to play a full array of golf shots.
 You will be presented with opportunities to play knocked down shots, Putts from fairways and flying the ball with optimal wind conditions.
-Both loops of nine are superb, the back nine stands out as one of the best inwards nines you’ll ever play.
+Both loops of nine are superb.
+The back nine stands out as one of the best inwards nines you’ll ever play.

-Waterville is one of the toughest links courses in the world but adored by so many.
+Waterville is one of the most challenging links courses in the world but adored by so many.

-The 12th is one hell of a golf hole. the 12th named ‘Mass’ is a 200-yard par 3 with historical meaning.
+The 12th is one hell of a golf hole.
+The 12th named ‘Mass’ is a 200-yard par 3 with historical meaning.
 History tells us that the local Catholics risked execution by celebrating Mass in secret in the hollow short of the green.
-Respecting the area’s history, Eddie Hackett who was responsible for the layout decided to put the green atop a dune opposite the tee.
+Respecting the area’s history, Eddie Hackett, responsible for the layout, decided to put the green atop a dune opposite the tee.
 For this reason, the 12th is known as the “Mass Hole.”